chmodproject/nativeproject/README.md

 # nativeproject
-my native project, just a simple lightweight mvc framework that can be used instantly without any more setup. component includes: simple IOc routes config app modules
+my side project,a lightweight mvc framework that can be used instantly without any more setup. component includes: ioc, routes, config, app modules.